productguy94/merchant-sdk-php/README.md

 The `invoice_id` is the `id` of the invoice being paid for, while the `transaction` key contains a JSON object of the payment.

 ### Verifying webhooks
-Everytime a request is made to your webhook url, for security reasons, we also send a `x-bitsika-signature` in the header.
+(Optional) Everytime a request is made to your webhook url, for security reasons, we also send a `x-bitsika-signature` in the header.
 This contains a `HMAC SHA512` hash of the payload signed using your secret key.

 ```php
 if($_SERVER['HTTP_X_BITSIKA_SIGNATURE'] !== hash_hmac('sha512', $input, YOUR_SECRET_KEY_HERE))